printlogo

 In this project, we study remote device identification in wireless and wireline networks and its implications on the security of multi-hop wireless and peer-to-peer wireline networks.
 This project is funded by the Zurich Information Security Center (ZISC).

-The following is a list of publications made in this project.
+The following is a list of publications made in this project:

-On Physical-layer Identification of Wireless Devices We present a systematic review of physical-layer identification systems and provide a summary of current state-of-the-art techniques.
+On Physical-layer Identification of Wireless Devices: We present a systematic review of physical-layer identification systems and provide a summary of current state-of-the-art techniques.
 We further present a classification of attacks and discuss the feasibility, limitations, and implications in selected applications.
 We also highlight issues that are still open and need to be addressed in future work.

 On The Practicality of UHF RFID Fingerprinting: How Real is the RFID Tracking Problem?
 We build and deploy a low-cost RFID fingerprinter to extract fingerprints from UHF RFID tags.
 Considering an example Shopping Mall scenario, we show that this portable setup can enable people tracking.

-Physical-layer Identification of UHF RFID Tags We evaluate several techniques for the extraction of physical-layer fingerprints from UHF RFID tags.
+Physical-layer Identification of UHF RFID Tags: We evaluate several techniques for the extraction of physical-layer fingerprints from UHF RFID tags.
 We show the implications on tag holder privacy and tag cloning in RFID-enabled supply chains.

-Attacks on Physical-layer Identification We study the feasibility of performing impersonation attacks on the modulation-based and transient-based device identification techniques.
+Attacks on Physical-layer Identification: We study the feasibility of performing impersonation attacks on the modulation-based and transient-based device identification techniques.
 We show that both techniques are vulnerable to impersonation attacks.

-Physical-layer Identification of RFID Devices We propose several techniques for the extraction of RFID physical-layer fingerprints.
+Physical-layer Identification of RFID Devices: We propose several techniques for the extraction of RFID physical-layer fingerprints.
 We show that RFID transponders can be accurately identified based on their physical-layer properties.

-Transient-based Identification of Wireless Sensor Nodes We propose a novel transient-based identification method and analyze its performance in terms of various parameters.
+Transient-based Identification of Wireless Sensor Nodes: We propose a novel transient-based identification method and analyze its performance in terms of various parameters.
 We also study the feasibility of certain types of attacks on the proposed techniques.

-We demonstrate the feasibility of fingerprinting the radio of wireless sensor nodes
+Implications of Radio Fingerprinting on the Security of Sensor Networks: We demonstrate the feasibility of fingerprinting the radio of wireless sensor nodes.

-Syssec members on the project: Boris Danev, Davide Zanetti and Srdjan Capkun
+• Boris Danev, Davide Zanetti and Srdjan Capkun

-Former members: Thomas S. Heydt-Benjamin, Kasper Bonne Rasmussen
+• Thomas S. Heydt-Benjamin, Kasper Bonne Rasmussen

 On Physical-layer Identification of Wireless Devices